 Water that has a hard concentration of minerals is known as hard water.
 The water that you receive also contains calcium and magnesium, which seep into groundwater when it runs through chalk or limestone.
 In addition, hard water may also contain iron, manganese, and aluminum depending on the place where you live.
-An excessive amount of calcium and magnesium makes the water extremely hard, which leaves stains on your plumbing fixtures, utensils, damages your skin and hair.
+An excessive amount of calcium and magnesium makes the water extremely hard, which leaves stains on your plumbing fixtures, and utensils, and damages your skin and hair.

 How do you know you get Hard Water?

-From cooking, washing to bathing, water is a must for everything that you do.
-If the water has a higher level of hardness, you can easily notice it on your clothes, utensils.
+From cooking, and washing to bathing, water is a must for everything that you do.
+If the water has a higher level of hardness, you can easily notice it on your clothes, and utensils.
 Some of the common symptoms of hard water are: